NencyTaraviya21/Task-Manager-MERN_Stack/README.md

-# MERN Stack Shopping Store
+# MERN Stack Task Manager

 A simple, and efficient Task Manager built using the MERN (MongoDB, Express.js, React, Node.js) stack.
 This allows users to add, delete and edit tasks, and also mark them as finished.